Comloșu Mare: History

 In 1770–1771, on the outskirts of Comloșu Mare, Comloșu Mic was founded, under the direct guidance of the regional director for colonization, Hildebrand (a native of Timișoara), through the contribution of German and French settlers brought from Alsace, Lorraine and the Black Forest.
 The German name of the village was Ostern, as it was founded at Easter.

-In 1781, Comloșu Mare was bought by two wealthy merchants and entrepreneurs, brothers Christoph and Kyrill Nákó from the Macedo-Romanian Nákó family.
+In 1781, Comloșu Mare was bought by two wealthy merchants and entrepreneurs, brothers Christoph and Kyrill Nákó from the Aromanian Nákó family.
 They begin to colonize other populations here as well.
 Thus, in 1782, they brought here several families of Lutheran Slovaks from Békés County, who did not stay long and left in 1788 for Stamora.
 Germans from Upper Hungary and Luxembourg began to settle here in 1771.
 In 1840, Johann Nákó, Kyrill's grandson, built a mansion in Comloșu Mare, which would later be known as the San Marco Mansion.
 It was used as a permanent residence and also included a theater with a permanent season (in the summer of 1868 Mihai Eminescu also stopped here) and a Viennese-style park; the park was cleared and turned into a football field and base for agricultural machinery during communism.
 Johann Nákó's only heiress, daughter Mileva, became Duchess of San Marco by marriage.
 After the Duke's death in 1888, the Duchess devoted herself to charitable causes.
 In 1889 she called the Daughters of Charity of Saint Vincent de Paul to Comloșu Mare, for whom she had a monastery built with rooms for a girls' boarding school and an educational wing.

 In 1824, the village of Lunga was founded on the estate of Count Johann Nákó.
 He decided to set up a settlement to stabilize the labor force he needed for his estate.
 He divided the land into lots of houses, which he gave to 138 Romanian families and 100 German families, all of which were used for agricultural work on Nákó's estate.
 As in Comoloșu Mare, the Romanians who were colonized here were Oltenians from the Old Kingdom.

 Demographics

-Comloșu Mare had a population of 4,737 inhabitants at the 2011 census, down 1% from the 2002 census.
-Most inhabitants are Romanians (72.7%), larger minorities being represented by Roma (18.15%), Germans (2.41%), Hungarians (1.31%) and Slovaks (1.08%).
-For 3.76% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (77.79%), but there are also minorities of Roman Catholics (6.84%), Pentecostals (6.23%) and Greek Catholics (4.2%).
-For 3.78% of the population, religious affiliation is unknown.
+Comloșu Mare had a population of 4,892 inhabitants at the 2021 census, up 3.27% from the 2011 census.
+Most inhabitants are Romanians (79%), larger minorities being represented by Roma (11.95%) and Germans (1.14%).
+For 7.05% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (71.81%), but there are also minorities of Pentecostals (7.6%), Greek Catholics (6.31%) and Roman Catholics (5.64%).
+For 7.25% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Comloșu Mare is administered by a mayor and a local council composed of 15 councilors.
+The mayor, Ovidiu-Nicolae Ștefănescu, from the Social Democratic Party, has been in office since 2020.
+As from the 2024 local elections, the local council has the following composition by political parties: